-Getting into 3D printing can be pretty difficult.
+Getting into 3D printing can be pretty demanding.
 There are all kinds of products to choose from and everyone has their own preferences.
 As a result, any information you’ll find tends to be highly subjective.

 Once you’ve purchased and set up your 3D printer, you’ll have to decide which kind of materials to use.
 Here, we’ve created a wholly factual, objective description of some of the most commonly used 3D printing materials.